DanielPNewman/DanielPNewman.github.io/_posts/2018-11-01-data-science-using-docker.md

 Alternatively you can update my docker files and rebuild your own custom image using the steps below. :-)

-### Making your own docker image, ideal for model training using Python3.6, xgboost, fastText, PyICU, R, dplyr, and other data science tools:
+### Making your own docker image, ideal for model training using Python3.6, xgboost, fastText, PyICU, R, dplyr, and any other data science tools you like:

 1. Clone [the files from my docker image][7]
 	- `git@github.com:DanielPNewman/training-docker-files.git`